 Twerking, a Black vernacular movement that Harge utilizes often in her work is an act of bodily pleasure and a site of endurance.
 For Harge, twerking is a form that she interweaves with traditional postmodern dance and gestures of mundane acts.
 This movement form can be likened to what Anna Martine Whitehead terms the ‘freak technique.’
 Whitehead reminds us that the word ‘freak’ was derived from white Europeans in the sixteenth century from the Old English meaning frican “to dance.”
 The term freak from the European perspective connotes ‘capricious notion,” “a sudden turn of mind” or “gluttonous disposition.”
 Whitehead reclaims the term and uses it to “suggest both a devastating lack of hegemonic protection and legacy of sensuous and spirited cultural attentiveness.”

 The freak technique then at its purest form is a queer, glitching movement that takes up the divine nature of ancestral and prosthetic memory – or what Toni Morrison terms rememory – and an investment in the imagination of the future that Elizabeth Alexander has described as the Black interiority – the most intersubjective Blackness of Blackness.
 What this means for both Whitehead and Harge is that commitment to the freak technique or (queer movement) is “to exist outside the laws of capital – to be bold and creative and at-risk.
-This is an act that is “simultaneously life-affirming and indicative of potential social as well as corporal death.”1 This often looks like an improvisational glitching of the body, a self-possession, and somatic jerking and twerking in Jennifer’s work.
+This is an act that is “simultaneously life-affirming and indicative of potential social as well as corporal death.”[note]Anna Martine Whitehead.
+Expressing Life Through Loss: on Queens that fall with a Freak Technique [/note] This often looks like an improvisational glitching of the body, a self-possession, and somatic jerking and twerking in Jennifer’s work.

 In the passage for FEDS WATCHING Harge acknowledges a history of the Black escapism throughout the Americas and the Black Atlantic.
 And through her evocation of this history, she encourages her Black audience members to employ the performance of escape, a sort of faking it til’ you make it, to achieve a certain transcendence from the fugitivity out of the familiarity of loss, collapse, and corporal mortality.